virginatlanticdevelopment/front-end-test/README.md

 1) Hotel facilities
 1) Star rating

-The call to the API has been made inside the SearchResultsComponent and some example links are on the home route.
+The call to the API has been made inside the SearchResultsComponent and some example links are provided on the home route.

 Typings for the POST request body and response are provided in `src/types/booking.ts` file.